Co-owner Jon Ledecky hopes his Islanders prove they are built for playoffs

 “And we did it.
 Now we’re ready.
 Many experts have said we’re constructed for the playoffs.
 We’re a team built for the playoffs," said Ledecky.
 "So we’re going to see if the guys can continue their journey.
 And we hope that they do.”

-The Islanders, with essentially the same core group of players, reached the NHL semifinals in both 2020 and 2021 but missed the playoffs last season, prompted president/general manager Lou Lamoriello to fire Barry Trotz as coach and promote Lane Lambert.
+The Islanders, with essentially the same core group of players, reached the NHL semifinals in both 2020 and 2021 but missed the playoffs last season.
+That prompted president/general manager Lou Lamoriello to fire Barry Trotz as coach and promote Lane Lambert.

 Ledecky wouldn’t comment directly, but hosting playoff games at the team’s new home was incredibly important to ownership.